enkidevs/curriculum/mongodb/intro/crud-intro/read-documents.md

 }
 ```

-You can limit the number of results by adding the `.limit(number)` method.
+You can limit the number of results by adding the `limit(number)` method.
 If the limit is not specified, the default limit is `20`.

 ```javascript
 db.pokemon